-To the extent that an obligation of a party involves a duty of care in the performance of an activity, that party is obliged to observe the diligence observed by reasonable persons of the same kind in activities of the same type.
+To the extent that an obligation of a party involves a duty of care in the performance of an activity, that party is expected to observe the diligence observed by reasonable persons of the same kind under similar circumstances.

-Article 3 (Duty to achieve a specific result)
+(Duty to achieve a specific result)

-To the extent that an obligation of a party involves a duty to achieve a specific result, that party is obliged to achieve a result of the quality usually achieved under obligations of the same type.
+To the extent that an obligation of a party involves a duty to achieve a specific result, that party is expected to achieve a result of the quality usually achieved under obligations of the same type.

-In determining whether an obligation of a party involves a duty of care in the performance of an activity or an obligation to achieve a specific result, the following circumstances may be significant:
+In determining whether an obligation of a party involves a duty of care in the performance of an activity or an obligation to achieve a specific result, regard shall be had among others to the following circumstances:

-- (a) the wording of the contract; - (b) the contractual price (in particular the way it is calculated); - (c) the degree of uncertainty normally involved in trying to achieve the promised result; - /(d) the other party's ability to influence the performance of the obligation.
+- (a) the way in which the obligation is expressed in the contract: - (b) the contractual price and other terms of the contract; - (c) the degree of certainty normally involved in achieving the expected result; - (d) the other party's ability to influence the performance of the obligation.

-(Cooperation between parties)
+Article 5 (Cooperation between parties)